November 15, 2018 by

 Start new traditions.
 Often for older adults, holiday traditions have had to change over time.
 Creating a new normal isn’t always easy, but can lead to renewed interest in holiday festivities.
 Try joining in an evening of caroling, a shopping and lunch outing at a new location, attending the local high school’s holiday play or performance, etc.

 Reminisce.
 Rather than avoiding emotional conversations about lost loved ones or holidays past, encourage the senior to share memories, and take plenty of time to listen and engage in the conversation.
 Looking through photos or watching home movies can help the person process the loss and begin to move forward towards acceptance and peace.

 Help another.
 Nothing boosts our spirits quite like knowing we’ve helped someone else.
 Seek out opportunities for your senior loved one to volunteer in some capacity to help those in need: baking cookies for a local homeless shelter, picking up small toys and gifts to deliver to the children’s hospital, assembling care packages for those in the military, etc.

-For further tips to encourage your senior loved one to remain active and engaged throughout the holidays and all year long, contact At Home Independent Living’s home care Syracus, NY experts.
-Our fully trained professionals in home care in Syracuse, NY and the surrounding areas depend on.
+For further tips to encourage your senior loved one to remain active and engaged throughout the holidays and all year long, contact At Home Independent Living, a top rated home care agency Syracuse, NY and the surrounding areas depend on.
 Our fully trained professional caregivers are experienced in helping older adults live life to the fullest, and we’re here for you with as much or as little assistance as needed.
 Call us at (315) 579-HOME (4663) to learn more.